AnonShell/agam-space/docs/docs/features.md

 enclave - even more secure than typing a password. enclave.

 **Session management**
-Sessions persist across page reloads (encrypted CMK in sessionStorage).
+Sessions persist across page reloads (CMK stored in sessionStorage, base64 encoded).
+15-minute inactivity timeout clears the CMK from memory and storage.
-15-minute inactivity timeout.
 Sessions clear on tab close or logout.

 **Multi-user support**
 Multiple users with separate encrypted storage.
 Each user has their own CMK -